google/fuzzbench/docs/getting-started/contributing_code.md

 ---

 # Contributing code
-These pages walks you through the process of contributing new code changes to FuzzBench.
+This page walks you through the process of contributing new code changes to FuzzBench.

 - TOC